 People with mild misophonia may avoid busy restaurants or establishments that produce certain sounds, such as modern pop music playlists, cooking noises or plates being bashed about.

-Those with severe misophonia can become somewhat aggressive or even violent, physically or verbally attacking the person or thing making the sound.
+Those with severe misophonia can become aggressive or even violent, physically or verbally attacking the person or thing making the sound.
 Some may cry or run away from the situation.

 While there is no cure for misophonia, you can manage it.
 In my case, I refuse to listen to the radio and have wooden spoons for cooking.
-For others, it may include counselling or sound therapy to create coping strategies.
-Some people are fitted with hearing aids that play water sounds which ease their anxiety and distract them from reaction triggers.
+For others, it may include counselling or sound therapy to build coping strategies.
+Some people are fitted with hearing aids that play water sounds that ease their anxiety and distract them from reaction triggers.
 Ear plugs and headsets can also be used to tune out annoying sounds (I swear by this method).

 Do you think you might be suffering from misophonia?
 Which sounds do you find most annoying?
+Why not share your thoughts in the comments section below?